antonfirsov/docs/2019/07-July/netstandard-growth/2019-07-netstandard-growth.md

 It's about two years ago that [I announced .NET Standard 2.0][post-ns20].
 Since then we've been working hard to increase the set of .NET Standard-based libraries for .NET.
-This includes many of the BCL components, such as the [Windows Combability Pack][post-compat-pack], but also other popular libraries, such as the JSON.NET, the Azure SDK, or the AWS SDK.
+This includes many of the BCL components, such as the [Windows Compatibility Pack][post-compat-pack], but also other popular libraries, such as the JSON.NET, the Azure SDK, or the AWS SDK.
 In this blog post, I'll share some thoughts and numbers about the .NET ecosystem and .NET Standard.